thex3family/thex3family-website/public/content/understand-yourself/index.md

 ---
-title: The Better Life Framework
+title: Our Philosophies
-description: Our comprehensive framework deepens your self-awareness and understanding of the world and is designed to ease frustrations and cultivate empathy towards oneself and others - leading you to impactful actions that help you live a better life.
+description: Our philosophies deepens your self-awareness and understanding of the world and is designed to ease frustrations and cultivate empathy towards oneself and others - leading you to impactful actions that help you live a better life.
 lang: en
 template: main
 image: /understand_yourself.png